MinaSaad123/Radom-projects/README.md

 # Radom-projects
-This REPO is established to be store for my raandom projets codes
+This REPO is established to be store for my random projets codes